TechStudent10/ArticleWebApp/README.md

 # AritcleWebApp
-A A project using Flask and React to make a web app to create and view articles.
+A project using Flask and React to make a web app to create and view articles.

 ## Requirements
 - Python 3